Core Definition

-Biofuel = any fuel derived from recent biological carbon fixation (biomass).
-Renewable because crops regrow on a human timescale.
+Biofuel: Any fuel derived from recent biological carbon fixation (biomass).
+It is considered renewable because crops regrow on a human timescale, unlike fossil fuels formed over millions of years.

 Bioethanol Production